Healing Education and Remedial Training

 Qualifications and Certification

-Upon satisfactory completion of all course work, including all assignments and written work, and a successful practicum experience, graduates of the course will be presented with a certificate of completion from Rudolf Steiner Centre Toronto.
+Upon satisfactory completion of all course work, including all assignments and written work, and a successful practicum experience, graduates of the course will be presented with a certificate of completion from Rudolf Steiner College Canada.

 This certificate verifies you have trained as an Extra Lesson Educational Support Teacher, both to provide Learning Support in Steiner/Waldorf classroom settings, and to work one-on-one with individuals, to assess learning needs and to remediate those needs through educational therapies, as laid out in the body of work known as the Extra Lesson.

-The Certificate of Completion of the HEART Program issued by RSCT carries the approval and authority of the Association of Waldorf Schools of North America.
+The Certificate of Completion of the HEART Program issued by RSCC carries the approval and authority of the Association of Waldorf Schools of North America.

 HEART Program Directors